yairm210/Unciv/README.md

   * Population and Specialists
 * Policies and Golden Ages
 * Combat and barbarians
+   * Promotions and combat modifiers
-* Other civilizations (No diplomacy)
+* Other civilizations (trade but no peace)

 # What's next?

-* Expanding combat - available units, combat modifiers, and promotions
 * UI+UX improvements
-* Diplomacy options
+* Peace/War Diplomacy options
+* Water tiles!

 ## So, does it work?